 - a The Council shall have in place and keep under review, technical and organisational measures to keep secure information (including personal data) which it holds in paper and electronic form.
 Such arrangements shall include deciding who has access to personal data and encryption of personal data. - The Council shall have in place, and keep under review, policies for the retention and safe destruction of all information (including personal data) which it holds in paper and electronic form.
-The Council's retention policy shall confirm the period for which information (including personal data) shall be retained or if this is not possible the criteria used to determine that period (e.g. the Limitation Act 1980). - The agenda, papers that support the agenda and the minutes of a meeting shall not disclose or otherwise undermine confidential information or personal data without legal justification. - d Councillors, staff, the Council's contractors and agents shall not disclose confidential information or personal data without legal justification. - e Confidential Notes: - (i) A Confidential Note for a related Minute will be marked "confidential", produced on pink paper and circulated to Members AT THE MEETING.
-It will be signed with the public Minute of the same number.
-MEMBERS MUST RETURN THE CONFIDENTIAL NOTE AT THE END OF THE MEETING FOR CONFIDENTIAL DISPOSAL - (ii) The Council Master Minute Book only will include the letter C next to the open Minute eg. Min.
-491/14C. - (iii) The Confidential Note for the Minute, along with the public version of the same Minute, will be retained in a separate file marked "Confidential Notes for Minutes" in the Clerk's office, out of reach of the public.
+The Council's retention policy shall confirm the period for which information (including personal data) shall be retained or if this is not possible the criteria used to determine that period (e.g. the Limitation Act 1980). - The agenda, papers that support the agenda and the minutes of a meeting shall not disclose or otherwise undermine confidential information or personal data without legal justification. - d Councillors, staff, the Council's contractors and agents shall not disclose confidential information or personal data without legal justification. - e Confidential Notes: - (i) A Confidential Note for a related Minute will be marked "confidential" and with a "Confidential" water mark and will be included in the "Councillor Only" agenda pack circulated before the meeting when the minutes are approved and signed and not published on the website/or posted to a Councillor if they do not receive their papers electronically.
+It will be approved and signed with the public minutes of the same number. - (ii) The Council Master Minute Book only will include the letter C next to the open Minute eg. Min.
+491/14C. - (iii) The Confidential Note for the Minute, along with the public version of the same Minute, will be retained in a separate file marked

-(iv) A list to be kept of Confidential Notes for Minutes at the front of the file, to show the date, subject and Minute number.
+- "Confidential Notes for Minutes" in the Clerk's office, out of reach of the public. - (iv) A list to be kept of Confidential Notes for Minutes at the front of the file, to show the date, subject and Minute number.